Moving or wish to move to Greece? Remember to carry your health insurance and know about the healthcare system in Greece. Read more here.

 Healthcare for Greek Golden Visa Applicants

 In Greece, having a Greek Golden Visa does not allow you access to free medical care.
-You must obtain private health insurance to cover your medical expenses in Greece if you decide not to move permanently there.
+You must obtain private insurance to cover your medical expenses in Greece if you decide not to move permanently there.

 Frequently Asked Questions About the Healthcare System in Greece

-Does Greece have a good healthcare system?
+Does Greece have good healthcare?

-What kind of healthcare system does Greece have?
+What kind of healthcare does Greece have?

 The healthcare system is a hybrid one that combines the National Health System with other social insurance funds.
 Greece’s government health insurance covers medical expenses.
 However, private healthcare is also an option.